This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - 2 fillets fresh fish, I used trout in this instance make sure to remove bones with tweezers and skin, chop roughly

-- 100 g crispy gluten free bread crumbs see notes
+- 100 g gluten free bread crumbs see notes

 - Simply add all the fish cake ingredients into a blender and blitz or pulse until it reaches the desired consistency.
 You may want to add just half the lime juice to begin with to see how loose the mixture is before adding all the juice.
 If you feel the mixture is too sloppy, fear not, add a teaspoon of gluten free plain flour.

 - Divide the mixture into 4 and shape into a fish cake with your hands, try to avoid using flour, you need the fish cake to be sticky for the bread crumbs to hold.